auth0/docs/articles/api-auth/dynamic-client-registration.md

 ---
-title: Dynamic Client Registration
+title: Dynamic Application Registration
-description: How to dynamically register clients with Auth0, using the Management API
+description: How to dynamically register applications with Auth0, using the Management API
 crews: crew-2
 toc: true
 ---

-# Dynamic Client Registration
+# Dynamic Application Registration

 <%= include('../_includes/_pipeline2') %>

-Dynamic Client Registration enables you to register clients dynamically.
-These clients can be either [first-party or third-party clients](/clients/client-types#first-vs-third-party-clients).
+Dynamic Application Registration enables you to register applications dynamically.
+These applications can be either [first-party or third-party applications](/applications/application-types#first-vs-third-party-applications).

 This feature is based on the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html) and in this article we will see how you can enable and use it.